 Once there, these interested clients type in the type of attorneys they’re looking for, or look for information on the type of legal problem they’re having.

 When they hit enter, they’re confronted with the results page, listing the most relevant and important sites for whatever they searched for.

 Where Your Site Appears in the Results Matters...
 A Lot

 Of course, you can jump right to the top of the results page by purchasing a pay-per-click (PPC) ad.
 You’ll only get charged when someone actually clicks on your site in the results listing.

-Studies have found that PPCs garner about a quarter of the clicks on the results page.
+Studies have found that PPCs garner about a quarter of the clicks made on the results page.

-However, your listing gets flagged as an advertisement, deterring savvy internet users.
+If you use a PPC, though, your site gets flagged as an advertisement, deterring savvy internet users.

 A legal blog improves your ranking, converts clicks into clients, and enhances your reputation in the legal field.

 A legal blog is a useful way to fill your law firm’s website with quality content on your area of practice.
 As search engines note the relevance and importance of your words for certain queries, they will promote your site in the rankings, making legal blogs a great way to optimize your site for search engines.